 Clearly, iced tea has had quite a journey.
 But aside from the gradual switch from green to black tea leaves, the basic formula for homemade sweet tea has remained the same.

 It’s simple and easy: (1) steep a strong batch of hot tea, (2) mix in sugar (to taste) until well dissolved, (3) chill your pitcher in refrigerator, and (4) serve the cold tea in tall glasses over ice.
 To give the drink a little something extra, you can squeeze in lemon juice or add muddled mint leaves.

 You can’t go wrong with this classic, non-alcoholic recipe.
 Although, if you’re suddenly feeling inspired by the history of this Southern standby, we can help there, too.
 Enjoy this delightful marriage of two of the South’s signature drinks: sweet tea and the mint julep.

 While traditional mint juleps can be too intense for some palates, adding sweet tea to the equation ensures a smoother experience, all while preserving the signature aromatics of bourbon and mint.
 This drink is a natural fit for any rip-roaring Kentucky Derby party or 1920s speakeasy-themed soiree.
 Just follow the recipe and whip up a batch for your next front porch hangout.

-- 3 family-size black tea bags (or 12 individual tea bags)
+3 family-size black tea bags or 12 individual black tea bags

-- Add tea bags and mint leaves.
-Dunk the tea bags in and out of the water a few times to ensure they are fully saturated.
+In a medium saucepan, bring 4 cups of the water to a boil with the sugar.
+Cook, stirring, until the sugar is dissolved.
+Remove from the heat.
+Add the mint leaves and tea bags, dunking the tea bags in and out of the water a few times to ensure they are fully saturated.
 Steep for 5 minutes.